Alexh1972/Rizzder-Web-Server/README.md

 * For the meet feature, we used various filtering algorithms involving SQL subqueries and joins.
 * The authentication system for our application is based on simple-jwt.
 * The token will be stored in the cookie.
-* Since we want our users to feel safe, we are using HTTPS and not HTTP.
-* For the deployment and hosting part of the website, we used the platform Render, since it has a lot of free benefits and <b>doesn't require a credit card</b>
+* For the deployment and hosting part of the website, we used the platform Railway, since it has a lot of free benefits and <b>doesn't require a credit card</b>

 ## Individual contributions ##